ostoe/Ob-ImagePastePlugin/README.md

 # Obsidian Image ClassifyPaste Plugin

-## 1. This plugin able let you paste image like typora, also support paste multi-image copy from local image,and can reconstructor you markdown file history,
+## This plugin able let you paste image like typora, also support paste multi-image copy from local image, and can reconstructor you image file history who in markdown file
-### operate steop
+## 1. This plugin able let you paste image like typora
+### paste image explaining:
-Suppose there is a `MyTest.md` file, I will do with some step:
+Suppose there is a `MyTest.md` file, I will do with some steps:
 1. Copy network image from Chrome Browers
 2. Paste in `Mytest.md` markdown file
 3. The plugin will auto create `MyTest` directory which name same to markdown file.